pepijndevos/pepijndevos.github.com/_posts/2018-06-22-ev3-soccer-robot-with-ros.markdown

 ![graph](/images/robocup/rosgraph.png)

 So after you're three levels deep in workspaces that you have `source`d, you can begin creating your own packages, by -- you guessed it -- more package management.
-So you edit your package XML file for the dependencies of your package and run the CMake-based build tool.
-You also need to run CMake on Python projects to resolve dependencies and generate more code.
+So you edit your package XML file for the dependencies of your package and run `rosmake` which is like CMake for ROS.
+You also need to run `rosmake` on Python projects to resolve dependencies and generate more code.

 In exchange for all this work, ROS provides a lot of powerful tools, like `roscd`, which is like `cd` but for ROS, `rosed`, which is like `vim` but for ROS, and `rosrun` which is like running your code, but for ROS.
 I think you can guess what `rosls` is for.